binli2020/aws-bootcamp-cruddur-2023/journal/w3/codespace.md

 	export AWS_DEFAULT_REGION=ap-southeast-2
 	```

-    * Use `Codespace Manage User Secrets` to set up the AWS credentials
+    * Use `Codespaces Manage User Secrets` to set up the AWS credentials

 	1. Use the following steps to set up for each of the environment variables.